 1. Budget wisely

-The first step to coping with inflation is to create a budget and stick to it.
+The first step to coping with inflation is creating a budget and sticking to it.
 With prices on the rise, it’s more important than ever to plan your expenses carefully.
 This means making a list of your necessary expenses and cutting back on non-essential items.
+For instance, you might need to prioritize staple foods like rice and beans over more expensive imported goods.
+Consider using budgeting apps or the traditional envelope system to allocate funds for different expenses.
+Remember, every naira counts in these trying times.

 2. Shop around for the best deals